idangoldman/idan.goldman.work/source/pages/resume.md

 ### CMSs' and SSGs'
 Swear to god I'm not cursing!
 CMSs are your typical content management systems like `WordPress`, `Ghost`, `Drupal` and SSG are [Static Site Generators](https://www.staticgen.com/about){:target="blank"} architectural concept that making a comeback!

 On the CMS side, I'm most experienced with `WordPress` and a bit with `Shopify` and `Ghost`.
 I have built various websites using `WordPress`, starting from the design and development stage all the way to production light at the end of the tunnel.

-On the SSG side, I'm most experienced with `Jekyll` and know a bit about `MiddleMan` and `Gatsby`.
+On the SSG side, I'm most experienced with `Jekyll` and know a bit about `Middleman` and `Gatsby`.
 This very website is built with `Jekyll`, [check the code](https://github.com/idangoldman/idan.goldman.work){:target="_blank}.

 Also, I have created multiple themes and plugins for the above platforms, even got a chance to build a `WordPress VIP plugin`.